Michael von Graffenried

-Michael von Graffenried (born 1957) is a Swiss photographer living and working between Paris, Brooklyn NY and Switzerland.
+Michael von Graffenried (born 1957) is a Swiss photographer primarily active in France, Switzerland and the United States.

-He started working as a photojournalist in 1978, travelling the world for numerous publications.
+In 1978, von Graffenried started working as a photojournalist, travelling the world for numerous publications.
 Today he works on long-term projects using different kinds of media to showcase his artwork, such as open-air campaigns on public billboards and films.

-His work has appeared in numerous international magazines and newspapers, including The New York Times, Time, Newsweek, Life, Paris Match, Le Monde, GEO, Stern and El Pais.
+His work has appeared in numerous international magazines and newspapers, including The New York Times, Time, Newsweek, Life, Paris Match, Le Monde, GEO, Stern and El País.
 With his films, videos, photos, and also as a guest, he has contributed to many television programs in Europe.
 He has exhibited widely in Switzerland and France, as well as in New York City, Algiers, Hong Kong and Beirut.

-Life and work
+Early life and education

+Von Graffenried was born 7 May 1957 in Bern, Switzerland, the third and youngest child, of Charles von Graffenried, and his first wife American-born Charlotte von Graffenried (née von Muralt.
+He has an older sister, Ursula Bindschedler (née von Graffenried; born 1953), and a younger brother Robert von Graffenried (born 1954).
+He also has three younger half-siblings from his fathers second marriage.

+Work

 He first became known in Switzerland for work focused on his hometown, including the Swiss Parliament, where his pictures of members of parliament looking sleepy, or caught in unflattering poses, assured him a reputation for insolence.
 The American photography critic Vicki Goldberg wrote about his use of humor in The New York Times and drew comparisons with Robert Frank and René Burri.

 It was his work on Algeria, which made his reputation internationally.
 For ten years, he regularly traveled the country, which was plagued by civil war, and took pictures with an old panoramic camera held at waist height, operating it without using the viewfinder.
 His panoramic work, which has become his signature, has been the subject of several books and an exhibition at La Villette in Paris in 1998, before being presented in Algiers in 2000.
 He also produced the movie War Without Images – Algeria, I Know That You Know, with the director Mohammed Soudani.
 The documentary film sees him go in search of Algerians he had photographed during the civil war.
 In 2002, the film was presented at the Locarno International Film Festival.

 Von Graffenried originally worked for the printed press, where he was able to have strong control over the use of his pictures.
 To justify the trust placed in him by his photographic subjects and to maintain his independence and integrity, he has always refused to join a news agency or publishing company.